-Tai chi and yoga have a lot of similarities.
-Often considered as cousins in the fitness space, both of these exercises are perfect for people of all ages.
-However, they also differ in a lot of ways, especially if you factor in the variations that people use.
+Tai chi and yoga have a lot in common.
+Often considered cousins in the fitness space, both of these exercises are perfect for people of all ages.
+However, despite their similarities, they still differ in a lot of ways, especially if you factor in the variations that people practice.

 But most people often wonder which is better, tai chi or yoga?
-As mentioned earlier, the benefits will vary depending on the type of style you’re practicing.
+As mentioned earlier, the benefits will vary depending on the type of style you’re practicing, your physical capabilities, and what you want to achieve.

 Generally speaking, tai chi focuses on one slow, continuous sequence.
-Meanwhile, yoga is centered on poses and maintaining these poses for several seconds or minutes.
+Meanwhile, yoga is centered on poses and maintaining these poses for several seconds or minutes and transitioning to the next.

 Let’s dive deeper to truly see the difference between yoga and tai chi.
 Let’s start with tai chi.